jeffreykegler/old_kollos/notes/misc/strand.md

       We pop `work-eim` from the top of the stack.

-    - We create the new bocage node, call it `new-node`.
+    - We create the new bocage node, calling it `new-node`.

-    - We all the necessary links.
-      In the previous steps, we make sure that all the bocage nodes necessary will be found in the memoization.
+    - In the previous steps, we make sure that all the bocage nodes necessary will be found in the memoization.
+      We now add all the necessary links to `new-node`.

     - We add `new-node` to the bocage, and continue with LOOP.

+## Leo items [TO DO]

 ## Saving space [TO DO]